Monsters, Inc.: Accolades

-Chart positions

 Lawsuits

-Shortly before the film's release, Pixar was sued by children's songwriter Lori Madrid of Wyoming, stating that the company had stolen her ideas from her 1997 poem "There's a Boy in My Closet".
+Shortly before the film's release, Pixar was sued by children's songwriter Lori Madrid of Wyoming, claiming that the company had stolen her ideas from her 1997 poem "There's a Boy in My Closet".
 Madrid mailed her poem to six publishers in October 1999, notably Chronicle Books, before turning it into a local stage musical in August 2001.
 After seeing the trailer for Monsters, Inc., Madrid concluded that Chronicle Books had passed her work to Pixar and that the film was based on her work.
 In October 2001, she filed the suit against Chronicle Books, Pixar, and Disney in a federal court in Cheyenne, Wyoming.
 Her lawyer asked the court to issue a preliminary injunction, that would forbid Pixar and Disney from releasing the film while the suit was pending.

-In a hearing on November 1, 2001, the day before the film's scheduled release, the judge refused to issue the injunction.
+In a hearing on November 1, 2001, the day before the film's scheduled release, the judge refused to issue an injunction.
 On June 26, 2002, he ruled that the film had nothing in common with the poem.

 In November 2002, Stanley Mouse filed a lawsuit in which he alleged that the characters of Mike and Sulley were based on drawings of Excuse My Dust, a film that he had tried to sell to Hollywood in 1998.
 The lawsuit also stated that a story artist from Pixar visited Mouse in 2000 and discussed Mouse's work with him.
 A Disney spokeswoman responded, saying that the characters in Monsters, Inc. were "developed independently by the Pixar and Walt Disney Pictures creative teams, and do not infringe on anyone's copyrights".
 The case was ultimately settled under undisclosed terms.